 Villa Plot, Counterplot is the second of three novels involving Bristol solicitor, Alistair Duncan.

 Born in Scotland, Douglas was brought up in England and became a London based international lawyer, later living in Las Vegas.
-In tandem, he developed a successful career as an internationally read author of mystery thrillers and non-fiction with a chart-topper and a W H Smith Paperback of the Week to his credit.
+In tandem, he developed a successful career as a widely read author of mystery thrillers and non-fiction with a chart-topper and a W H Smith Paperback of the Week to his credit.

-He is now writing a series of international mystery thrillers based on Det.
+He has written 4 books in a series of international mystery thrillers based on Det.
 Insp.
 Todd "Ratso" Holtom, a London detective.
 Ratso also featured in a short story contributed to Capital Crimes, an anthology, which became a number one bestseller.
+They are available individually or as a box set of 4.

 Having now read all three Alistair Duncan mysteries, I enjoyed stepping back to the 1980s – a different era with smoking prevalent and no internet or cellphones.
 All three stories are fast-moving and excitingly different with ingenious twists.
 I was disappointed to find that the author only wrote three.
 Time for Douglas to return to the nostalgic 1980s with another story of this inventive Bristol lawyer?